Mastogloia Sea: Overview

 At this time global sea level was rising rapidly due to the melting of vast tracts of the great ice age ice sheets.
 As a result, some sea (salt) water started to penetrate into the basin through the Danish straits, mixing into the vast freshwater body.
 This led to the stage's slightly brackish conditions in the Baltic.

 This phase of the body of water takes its name from the brackish water-dwelling diatom genus Mastogloia, the species of which are characteristic of the geological deposits of this stage.
+As fresh water lakes became part of the sea identification in the now marine deposits of Mastogloia smithii allow dating which is between 9.8 and 8.5 ka cal.
+BP.
+Periods of high salinity were associated with even more distinct deposits.

 Continuing sea level rise during this stage deepened the straits connecting the body with the ocean, thus increasing the influx of salt water.